-"The EU has everything to gain and nothing to lose from continuing constructive engagement and cooperation with the UK, a permanent member of the UN Security Council," schreiben Wolfgang Ischinger, Vorsitzender der MSC, und Stefano Stefanini, Senior Fellow beim Atlantic Council, über die europäische Verteidigungskooperation nach dem Brexit.
+In the area of defense cooperation, even after Brexit, "the EU has everything to gain and nothing to lose from continuing constructive engagement and cooperation with the UK, a permanent member of the UN Security Council," write MSC Chairman Wolfgang Ischinger and Stefano Stefanini, Senior Fellow at the Atlantic Council.

 This week the European Council will authorize Brexit negotiations to move from divorce settlement to forging the new relationship between the European Union and the United Kingdom.
 The clock is ticking.
 Brussels and London have barely a year left to lay the foundations of their future partnership.
 Failure to do so would have disastrous strategic consequences for European prosperity and security.

 There are areas, such as the Single Market, that do not lend themselves to cherry picking.
 The new relationship across the Channel will have to be consistent with the British choice to be in or out of it.
 The sphere of foreign policy and defence, including homeland and cyber security, will need to rely on strong and continuing EU-UK cooperation irrespective of Brexit.
 Trade can be transactional; security is not.